Allysto/Allysto/README.md

 ### Inventory Management System

-A production ready dashboard that helps small business owners track inventory in real time and prevent stock-outs.
+A production ready dashboard that helps small business owners track inventory in real time and prevent stock outs.

 **Deployment lessons:** Moving from localhost to production took two days a humbling reminder that DevOps is a craft of its own.